-Europe Jazz Network is a membership association of like-minded organisations who promote and produce concerts and festivals of jazz and related musics, national and regional umbrella organisations which are committed to supporting the development of jazz.
+Europe Jazz Network is a membership association of like-minded organisations who promote and produce concerts and festivals of jazz and related musics, plus national and regional umbrella organisations that are committed to supporting the development of jazz.

 Europe Jazz Network aims to:

-- encourage musical culture in general and jazz and improvised music in particular, and to enable these musics to reach the widest possible public
+- Encourage musical culture in general and jazz and improvised music in particular, and enable these musics to reach the widest possible public.

 Members join Europe Jazz Network to:

 - Collect and share information with other members and the wider jazz community.

 - Exchange and develop musical programmes and artistic ideas with other members.